clement-moulin-frier/vivarium/README.md

 #### Using custom scene files 🌄

 You can customize the initial simulation parameters by creating your own scene files in YAML format and placing them in the `conf/scene` directory.
 Scene files can specify parameters such as the number of objects, their size, or the colors, positions, and behaviors of agents for example.
+See Tutorial [Create a custom Scene](notebooks/tutorials/create_custom_scene_tutorial.md) for more information.

 To use a custom scene file in your simulation, pass the `scene` option followed by the name of the scene file (without the `.yaml` extension) to the `run_server.py` script.
 For example, to run the `prey_predator_large` scene, use the following command: